sarathkrish1/TaskTImer-React/README.md

 ## 🚀 Pipeline Stages

 ### 1. **Checkout**
-- Clone repository
-- Extract commit hash for tagging
+- Clone repository and capture short commit hash for notifications.

 ### 2. **Build Docker Image**
-- Build image with build number tag
+- Build the application image inside the Minikube Docker runtime with both build number and `latest` tags.
-- Build latest tag
-- Multi-stage build for optimization

-### 3. **Push Docker Image**
+### 3. **Prepare Manifests**
-- Push to registry with authentication
-- Tag with build number and latest

-### 4. **Deploy to Kubernetes**
-- Update image tag in kustomization
+- Update `k8s/kustomization.yaml` with the new image tag and apply the manifest set (namespace, configmap, blue/green deployments, service, ingress, HPAs).

-- Apply Kubernetes manifests
-- Wait for rollout completion
+### 4. **Blue-Green Deploy**
+- Detect the live colour, update the idle colour deployment with the freshly built image, and wait for pods to become ready.

-### 5. **Health Check**
+### 5. **Smoke Test New Colour**
-- Verify pod readiness
-- Test application connectivity
-- Validate deployment success
+- Port-forward to a pod from the idle colour and perform a HTTP health probe.

-### 6. **Cleanup**
+### 6. **Switch Traffic**
+- Patch the service selector to route requests to the new colour and scale the previous colour down to a single replica.

+### 7. **Post-Deployment Health Check**
+- Port-forward the service to confirm the new colour serves traffic correctly.

+### 8. **Housekeeping**
-- Remove old Docker images
+- Prune dangling Docker images inside the Minikube registry and clean the Jenkins workspace.
-- Clean workspace

 ## 📋 Quick Start